Karl Popper’s comment

 Maybe we start communicating with one another on the back foot.

 …. the HOW of my communications.

-It appears that we make up our minds about a person very quickly.
+It appears that we make up our minds about people very quickly.
 Those first impressions have large impact and, indeed, they can become difficult to change.

 Accept that you are not ‘right’ for each and every-one.
 Let others choose whether to continue the conversation with you.
 Despite the sense of urgency that comes over in modern social media, you have no ‘message’ that is so essential that the world has to listen to you.